QDA-VU/Optimal-Interventions-for-Adherence/README.md

-# Optimal-Interventions-for-Adherence
+# Optimal Interventions-for-Adherence

-Code to reproduce the results of the Optimal Interventions for Adherence report.
+Code for reproducing the results in the Optimal Interventions for Adherence Report.

+The datasets used can be found here: https://github.com/QDA-VU/RL_personalized_interventions